UNDERSTANDING PUBLIC-PRIVATE PARTNERSHIPS (PPPs) IN THE UAE HEALTHCARE SECTOR

 Permissible Activities for Healthcare PPPs:

-- Operating and managing hospitals and medical facilities.
+- Managing and operating hospitals and other health facilities.

-- Providing specialized medical services (e.g., oncology, cardiology, neurology).
+- Providing medical specialist services (e.g., oncology, cardiology, neurology).

-- Implementing advanced healthcare technologies (AI diagnostics, telemedicine, robotic surgery).
+- Implementing advanced technology into health care (AI diagnostics, telemedicine, robotic surgery).

 Licensing Categories: